Apple Watch Series 6 First Impressions | CNN Underscored

 We’re still really digging always-on.
 You no longer need to move your wrist to see the time, monitor metrics in an activity or see what notification just came through.
 It also doesn’t impact the battery any more than the Series 5.
 You see it’s still a low-temperature polysilicon and oxide (LTPO) OLED Retina Display.
 And it has an adaptive refresh rate, which essentially means it can adjust how many times in a second the screen can refresh itself.
 In always-on, it dials that back, but when you’re looking at it, it moves all the way back up.

 There’s a larger battery inside the Series 6 as well, and we started out the day at about 60% once it was set up and hit 30% before we opted to recharge.
 We’ll need a few more days to really get a feel for the battery.
-Apple is promising up to 18 hours or all day.
+Apple is promising up to 18 hours of battery life.
 Charge times are also faster via a minimum 5-watt adapter, giving you 80% charge in about 1.5 hours from 0% and 100% charge in about 2.5 hours from 0%.

 We’re 100% impressed with the battery life so far, even with two resets, a restore from backup and a clean start.
 Aiding in that efficiency is the new Apple-made S5 64-bit dual-core processor.
 It really flies, and setup — either from a backup or as new — seems to be much faster.
 We were able to blaze through the setting choices in about four minutes, and it was about five minutes before we got into watchOS 7 itself.
 Opening and closing apps is fast, waking the display from always-on is zippy and engaging with Siri is quick.
 To be clear, Apple notes it’s 20% faster over the S5 in Series 5 and SE.